Making dogs welcome at Tranquil Parks

 - Veterinary Services are available in Chew Magna (3 miles)

-There’s a new dog run at Eye Kettleby Lakes Touring Park near Melton Mowbray in Leicestershire.
-Open this year, the new 3-acre exercise area is next to the park’s touring sites, so guests can let their dogs run off the lead.
+There’s a dog run at Eye Kettleby Lakes Touring Park near Melton Mowbray in Leicestershire.
+The 3-acre exercise area is next to the park’s touring sites, so guests can let their dogs run off the lead.

 If you don’t have a holiday home on wheels, how about a dog friendly luxury glamping pod with a fenced garden?
 Alternatively there are luxury lodges with a gated patio area and complementary dog biscuits!